deafdudecomputers/PalWorldSaveTools/README.md

 - Logs players and their data into `players.log`.
 - Sorts and deletes players based on level and inactivity.
 - Logs and sorts players by the number of pals owned.
 - Deletes players with fewer than a specified number of pals.
-- Includes double-click functionality for file save versions.
 - Provides a **base map view**.
 - Provides automated killnearestbase commands to be used with palguard for inactive bases.
 - Transfers saves between dedicated servers and single/coop worlds.